DNABoe/ipad-visual-relation/PRD.md

   - PDF automatically added to person's attachments → Report preview shown in dialog
 - **Requirements**:
   - **API Key**: Requires at least one LLM provider (OpenAI, Perplexity, or Claude) configured in Settings > Investigation tab
+  - **Proxy Server**: Requires simple Node.js proxy server to handle CORS for external API calls (see PROXY_DEPLOYMENT_GUIDE.md)
   - **Network File**: API keys are stored encrypted in the network file (tied to file, not user)
   - **Person Name**: Minimum requirement for investigation
+- **Technical Architecture**:
+  - Frontend sends request with provider, API key, and prompt to proxy server at `/api/proxy`
+  - Proxy server forwards request to LLM provider (OpenAI, Perplexity, or Claude)
+  - Response returns through proxy to frontend
+  - No API keys or data stored on proxy server
 - **Report Format**:
   - Professional intelligence report layout with RelEye logo
   - Profile photo (if available)